 What is Voicemeeter?

 Voicemeeter is a virtual audio device mixer that can manage any audio sources fed to or stored on a Windows PC.
 This includes any physical input (such as a microphone) and audio from an application.

 One of the most significant advantages of Voicemeeter is the ability to mix your voice with your music player, web browser, web radio, or video game.
 It’s a handy tool for podcasting as it allows you to mix your voice with a range of DAWs, including ProTools.

 Voicemeeter also supports any audio interface so that it can act as a bridge between applications.

-We know that it allows you to mix your voice, but what other features does Voicemeeter offer as an audio mixer?
-It has the power to integrate three audio input devices (2 physical and one virtual) into three audio output devices (2 physical and one virtual).
+Additionally, it has the power to integrate three audio input devices (2 physical and one virtual) into three audio output devices (2 physical and one virtual).

 By doing this, it opens up a plethora of mixing possibilities.
 You can combine your voice with your music on Skype or Google Voice, which is ideal when creating a podcast or a radio show.
 You can also use two USB headsets on the same computer, allowing you to co-host or interview guests in multichannel mode.
 This makes any post-production editing much more manageable.

 Given what it can do, Voicemeeter is an excellent piece of audio mixing software that gives you more power to efficiently manage the sound sources stored and fed into your computer.

 What is Banana?

 Banana (or Voicemeeter Banana) is basically an upgraded version of Voicemeeter.
 Its primary purpose is to mix and manage different audio sources to and from other audio hardware and apps.

 Put in the simplest terms possible, it connects various devices with each other to provide the highest level of sound quality possible.